pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Do so with intent and deep knowledge of the problem space, the capabilities of the solution and the flexibility to help users.

+### interlude

+Some good old whataboutism:

+What about electrical engineering diagrams?
+Same garbage print stuff but at least nobody pretends to cook up markup.
+Take diodes - [their symbols](https://www.electrical-symbols.com/electric-electronic-symbols/diode-symbols.htm) for their types are basically letter like.
+Shouldn't we have those in Unicode?

+What about chemical markup?
+ChemML is another wonderful XML abomination.

+What about, again, music notation?

+Should all of these be first class citizens on the web, with separate rendering systems to adhere to their particular (print) histories?

 ## Tangents about MathML

 ### copy & paste